Dhruvpamnani/Police-Garage-qb-menu/README.md

-# Police Garage with target
+# Police Garage with qb-target and qb-menu (Fork Dox-Garage)
-add to qb-target TargetBones

     ["policegarage"] = {
         models = {